Bachelor of Psychological Science

 For details of the campus on which the unit is offered, please refer to the Unit Descriptions section of the Handbook.
-Off campus students may apply to enrol in on campus units.
-The fourth-year programs, however, are only available in the on campus mode.
-Students studying in both on and off campus modes may apply for entry to either the Honours or Graduate Diploma of Psychology programs.
+Cloud (online) students may apply to enrol in campus units.
+The fourth-year programs, however, are only available in campus mode.
+Students studying in both campus and cloud (online) modes may apply for entry to either the Honours or Graduate Diploma of Psychology programs.

 Tracking your application

 If you have already applied and wish to enquire about your application please refer to the relevant area through which you originally applied.

 - If you applied through a Deakin representative please contact your representative.